 Let most of the syrup drip off of the pineapple, then move it to the dehydrator.
 Check the settings for your dehydrator since they all vary.
-I borrowed my father-in-law’s dehydrator which is probably older than me or close to it, so I’m sure the directions are very different for newer ones.
+I borrowed my father-in-law’s dehydrator which is probably older than me or close to it.
+So I’m sure the directions are very different for newer ones.

 If you don’t have a dehydrator, you can dry the pineapple out in the oven.
 Keep it on the cooling rack, as long as it’s one that can go in the oven, and put a pan underneath to catch the drippings.
 You think it’s hard to clean off a counter?
 Imagine an oven!
 Set the oven to 200F and cook until it’s dry which will probably take a few hours.

 When you have your dried out pineapple, sprinkle it with just a little more sugar, and it’s ready to serve!
 You can store this in an airtight container on the counter for up to a month.
-I’d be surprised if it lasts that long, mine only did because I was out of town for two weeks, but it was just as delicious when we got home!
+I’d be surprised if it lasts that long.
+Mine only did because I was out of town for two weeks.
+But it was just as delicious when we got home!

 I’m thinking about making another batch before our next road trip to have a snack while we drive.
-I also saved the syrup that the pineapple cooked in and it’s sealed in the refrigerator.
+I saved the syrup that the pineapple cooked in and it’s sealed in the refrigerator.

 - 1 pineapple

-- 2 cups sugar
+- 2 cups granulated sugar